SexChrLab/Placenta_XCI/README.md

 5. See snakemake rule `plot_per_gene_allele_balance_compare_gtex_placenta_decidua`
 6. Categorize genes into inactivated, escape, or variable escape for gtex, placenta, decidua females, and decidua males.
   1. Use Python script `categorize_genes.py`
+    - This script categorizes the genes, remove NA, and also sort for plotting heatmaps

 ### Generate plots for manuscript
 - Directory `manuscript_plots`